How to Winterize Your HVAC System

 October 9th, 2019 by cverdone

-After a long, hot summer, fall has finally arrived and in some places, it’s almost chilly enough to turn on the heat.
-If the idea of switching your heat on makes you shiver, there are things you can do to help winterize your HVAC this season.
+After a long, hot summer, fall has finally arrived.
+In some places, it’s almost chilly enough to turn on the heat.
+If the idea of turning on your heat makes you shiver, here is what you can do to help winterize your HVAC this season.

 Inspect Your Air Ducts

-Your furnace is connected to the air ducts within your home.
-When in use, hot air travels through the ducts and is dispersed through the vents.
-Over time, dust can start to accumulate in air ducts, which ends up blowing into your home along when the heat is on.
-As a result, this can significantly reduce indoor air quality.
-If you’re unable to clean your air ducts, it’s a good idea to hire a professional instead.
+Your furnace connects to the air ducts within your home.
+When in use, hot air travels through the ducts and goes through the vents.
+Over time, dust can build up in air ducts.
+This ends up blowing into your home when the heat is on.
+As a result, this can reduce indoor air quality.
+If you can’t clean your air ducts, hire a professional instead.

 Replace the Air Filter

-In addition to cleaning your ducts, you also need to replace your air filter.
-Air filters are what keeps pollutants, such as dust, out of the air when your furnace is running.
-However, if your air filter gets too dirty, it won’t be able to trap any dust or other contaminants.
+Besides cleaning your ducts, you also need to replace your air filter.
+Air filters keeps pollutants, like dust, out of the air when your furnace is running.
+If your air filter gets too dirty, it won’t be able to trap dust or contaminants.
 This means when your heat kicks on, it will force any contaminants into your home.
-Luckily, this is easily preventable by changing the air filter.
-A lot of HVAC professionals suggest that all homeowners change their filter at least every one to three months.
+This is all preventable by changing the air filter.
+A lot of HVAC professionals suggest that you change their filter one to three months.

 Pay Attention to Your Thermostat

 Always keep an eye on your thermostat.
-If it starts to malfunction, it can reduce the efficiency of your unit and can cause your utility bills to skyrocket.
+If it malfunctions, it can reduce the unit’s efficiency.
+This can cause your utility bills to skyrocket.
 Perform a few heating tests before winter sets in.
 If it’s not working the way it should, call an HVAC professional for inspection.
-Sometimes, simply replacing the thermostat is all it takes to reduce expensive power bills.
+Sometimes, a thermostat replacement is all it takes to reduce your power bills.